andyttran/guide_to_algorithms/README.md

 ---

 To determine why the operations for a loop has a linear order magnitude.
-Lets explore it in more detail line by line.
+Let's explore it in more detail line by line.
 When there is a loop we have to multiply the operations inside the loop by the total number of iteration the loop runs.

 ```javascript
 // print each item in the array.